Does Financing a Phone Help Build Credit?

 Do cell phone financing options report to credit bureaus?

-It depends on which cell phone financing option you chose.
 Some financing providers report payment activity to the credit bureaus, while others don’t.
-For instance, wireless carriers most likely won’t report payments on cell phone financing, whereas phone manufactures and some electronic stores do.
+For instance, wireless carriers most likely won’t report payments on cell phone financing, whereas phone manufactures and some electronics stores do.

 Does upgrading your phone affect your credit score?